gcebolla/Cyclistic/README.md

 ## **Overview**
 This repository contains a data analysis case study focused on customer usage patterns and strategies to convert casual riders into members.
 The analysis utilizes **SQL** for data cleaning, aggregation, and exploration, and **R** for analysis, visualization, and generating insights.

-This is the capstone project for the Google Data Analytics Certificate, showcasing skills in SQL, R, data visualization, and business problem-solving.
+This is the capstone project for the **Google Data Analytics Certificate**, showcasing skills in SQL, R, data visualization, and business problem-solving.

 It demonstrates the end-to-end process of cleaning, analyzing, and visualizing data to derive actionable business recommendations.